Prolonged impact on the hospitality sector

-Global Market Perspective, May 2020
+Global Real Estate Perspective, August 2020

 A longer-term perspective: Shifting traveler patterns and preferences

 Travel patterns are expected to shift toward domestic, drive-to-resort destinations and less dense markets where travelers can be in open spaces and avoid large groups of people.
 Additionally, the rise in remote working and a greater focus on hygiene and personal well-being may move demand in the direction of long-term, private accommodation.